+Fixed

+Each field occupies a set position and length on a line.
+Numbers are formatted without punctuation.

+DIF

+This format (Data Interchange Format) is an old export standard.
+Many spreadsheets and databases can import a DIF file.

+WordPerfect:

-- Fixed: Each field occupies a set position and length on a line.
-Numbers are formatted without punctuation. - DIF: This format (Data Interchange Format) is an old export standard.
-Many spreadsheets and databases can import a DIF file. - WordPerfect: Use this format to create a file suitable for a WordPerfect merge operation.
-The file will contain the ^R and ^E terminators that WordPerfect recognizes as field and record terminators. - Gateway Excel: Using Thoroughbred Software's Gateway for Windows, users can export data directly to Excel. - Gateway 123: Using Thoroughbred Software's Gateway for Windows, users can export data directly to Lotus 123.
+Use this format to create a file suitable for a WordPerfect merge operation.
+The file will contain the ^R and ^E terminators that WordPerfect recognizes as field and record terminators.

+Excel:

+Using either sdOffice (a separate product) or DDE, GENERAL exports data directly to Excel.
+The DDE version only works on Windows platforms (Visual PRO/5 and ProvideX or WindX on Windows).
+If you also specify ON filename, that file will be created or updated as an Excel workbook (filename.xls).

+If you are using sdOffice, it may be necessary to specify the sdOffice server machine with an environment variable "SDHOST" or a STBL or GBL table value "\$sdhost".
+The sdOffice mode of the Excel export supports the Title keyword and retains column formatting.